daguitosama/dago-s-blog/content/posts/making_my_own_pronunciation_app.md

 Spotlight is always there, it doesn't care if you are using another app full screen at all, I find myself typing at the best GitHub command-pallette-style the following: `terminal > sam_tell_me "savory"` but yeah that doesn't work, but hey, that was the realization!
 I didn't find any way to accomplish that task on the Spotlight but a nice flashback came across, a sentence of Scott on the Syntax Podcast, an [episode](https://syntax.fm/show/511/supper-club-raycast-with-thomas-mann) about [Raycast](https://www.raycast.com), "a modern Alfred kind of thing", Scott said something like:

->"Hey man, in 5 minutes I was making my own custom plugin to fetch stuff"
+> Hey man, in 5 minutes I was making my own custom plugin to fetch stuff

 I took it from there!